GuillermoBustosPerez/Texture-analysis/Report/Texture_analysis.md

 For example, it is expected that partially buried artifacts with water and sediment flowing above them will present modifications in the exposed surface, while the edges and the burred surface will remain semi-intact \[[4](#ref-petraglia_water_1994)\].
-A different scenario happens when artifacts are transported by rolling in coarse sediments, resulting in abrasion of all surfaces, dulling of the edges, but at the same time, the impact from coarse particles might result in freshly detached surfaces and edges which undergo new modifications until the artifact enters the archaeological record
+AHowever, if artifacts are transported by rolling in coarse sediments, it will result in abrasion of all surfaces, dulling of the edges, but the impact from coarse particles might result in freshly detached surfaces and edges which undergo new modifications until the artifact enters the archaeological record
 \[[4](#ref-petraglia_water_1994),[16](#ref-sieveking_transport_1987)\].
 Finally, a same homogeneous lithic assemblage might be affected differentially by stream abrasion.
 This differential alteration is